 Martin Luther’s 95 theses

 What an idea – you’re let off the hook just so long as you pay.
 Why, only the rich could afford to sin.
-Here’s what Luther had to say about this in thesis 43:
+MArtin would have none of it.
+Here’s what he had to say about it in thesis 43:

 Christians are to be taught that he who gives to the poor or lends to the needy does a better work than buying pardons.